23 June 2017

 A water budget approach shows complex seasonal cycle and long-term changes in tropical forest function.

-The NGEE-Tropics research team combined satellite measurements of rainfall and gravity anomalies with Amazon river flow data to derive a seasonally-resolved estimate of evapotranspiration for the entire Amazon basin.
-Next the team analyzed the seasonal cycles and long-term variation of this measurement, and compare it to process-based land surface model predictions.
+The Next-Generation Ecosystem Experiments (NGEE)–Tropics research team combined satellite measurements of rainfall and gravity anomalies with Amazon river flow data to derive a seasonally resolved estimate of evapotranspiration for the entire Amazon basin.
+The team then analyzed the seasonal cycles and long-term variation of this measurement and compared it to process-based land surface model predictions.

 The study's results show a more complex and different seasonal cycle than current land surface models predict.
 The study suggests a long-term decline in evapotranspiration from the forest, due to ecosystem functional change at the scale of the entire basin.